 - Pulses – Lentils, beans, peas

-- Healthy oils in moderation only if absolutely necessary, such as coconut, sesame, extra virgin olive, avocado, walnut, macademia, flax (official whole food plant based diets don’t use refined oils, but they do come in handy at times I find).
+- Healthy oils in moderation only if absolutely necessary, such as coconut, sesame, extra virgin olive, avocado, walnut, macademia, flax.
+Official whole food plant based diets don’t use refined oils, but they do come in handy at times.

 FRUITS AND VEGETABLES

-Eat your veggies as raw or lightly cooked as possible to keep in the nutrition and fibers that will help keep your body detoxified and your energy levels high.
+Eat your veggies as raw or lightly cooked as possible to keep in the nutrition and fibres.
+This will help keep your body detoxified and your energy levels high.
 Eating a highly raw food diet can boost your health even further, so always try to do this when it’s convenient and possible.

 LOW GI FOODS

-Low GI foods (GI is short for glycemic index, and is the rate in which the sugar in a particular food hits the bloodstream) are best for keeping blood sugar stable, and they can be found in the complex carbohydrates that are in most whole foods.
-This means foods that are still in their whole and natural state – for example, a whole orange as opposed to an orange juice which has had its fibers removed.
+Low GI foods (GI is short for glycemic index, and is the rate in which the sugar in a particular food hits the bloodstream) are the best foods for keeping blood sugar stable.
+They can be found in the complex carbohydrates that are in most whole plant foods.

 High GI foods and sugar spike